◊ Anesthesia ◊

 Satisfactory anesthesia is very important for both humanitarian and technical efficacy.
 Humanity ensures gentle handling of the animal with minimal restraint to minimize possible injury to the animal.
-Technical efficacy is not restricted to facilitation of the procedure to be carried out on the animal, it must also take into account the protection of personnel from biting, scratching, kicking, accidental self injection by sedative or addictive drugs or possible harmful effects of breathing low concentrations of inhalation anesthetics.
+Technical efficacy is not restricted to facilitation of the procedure to be carried out on the animal.
+It must also take into account the protection of personnel from biting, scratching, kicking, and accidental self-injection by sedative or addictive drugs or possible harmful effects of breathing low concentrations of inhalation anesthetics.

 It is the art and the science related to production of insensibility.